 Crafting a brand voice is important for all businesses, but how do you create a memorable voice in just 160 characters?
-Although SMS text marketing messages may be shorter than email marketing campaigns and other business writing, you still want to create a unique tone to engage your consumers.
+Although SMS marketing software messages may be shorter than email marketing campaigns and other business writing, you still want to create a unique tone to engage your consumers.
 Check out these tips to learn how to impact your customers in just 160 characters.

 Text messages have a reputation for being more informal than other forms of electronic communication.
-It’s not uncommon to text your friends with one word answers and to use emojis and abbreviations.
+It’s not uncommon to text your friends with one-word answers and to use emojis and text abbreviations.
 While you may be tempted to use SMS shorthand to maximize your 160 characters, it’s best to save your “BRBs” and “LOLs” for your own time.
 Instead of thinking of SMS as text messages, think of them as short emails you’re sending your consumers.
 The rules of netiquette still apply.

 With 160 characters, you don’t have a lot of room to spare.
 Stick to one goal you hope to accomplish with your text message, whether it’s encouraging your consumers to use an SMS coupon or sending an emergency alert about the happenings on campus.
 If it takes you more than a sentence to describe your goal, consider simplifying it.

 Your customers are following you for a reason.
 Chances are, they have an interest in the product you’re selling, and they’re eager to discover how they’ll benefit.
 Take a moment to visualize the customers you’re targeting.
 What do they want from your brand?
 Speak directly to them when you’re crafting your text messages, and make sure to keep your customers’ interests at the front of your mind.